warriorstar-orion/avulto/docs/source/api/dme.rst

       :const:`True`, the type's parents will be checked for a variable declaration if not specified on the current type.

-   .. method:: var_names() -> list[str]
+   .. method:: var_names(self, declared=False, modified=False, unmodified=False) -> list[str]

       Returns a list of variables names for the type declaration.

-This does not include variables declared in the type's parents.
+      At least one of the arguments must be true:

+      - If *declared* is true, the list of variable names will include names declared on the type directly.
+      - If *modified* is true, the list of variable names will include names of variables declared on a parent type but changed by this type.
+      - if *unmodified* is true, the list of variable names will include names of variables which were declared on a parent type and unchanged by this type.